Communities embrace youth facing homelessness, prioritizing their deep human need for connection and belonging.

 Our advisory board

-Craig Cox, director of business operations, Experience Life magazine
+Craig Cox, deputy editor, Experience Life magazine

 Jerry Lane, executive director (retired), Mid-Minnesota Legal Assistance